 In cases where the claim meets the qualification criteria for technical assistance award, the GSA staff shall communicate the recommended technical assistance and funding award amount (maximum \$25,000 per qualifying Claim) to the Claimant.
-During this communication, the GSA staff shall reiterate the intended use of the technical assistance funding.
+During this communication, the GSA staff shall reiterate that the GSA is providing funding for the technical assistance and not administering, arranging, or performing the technical assistance in-house.
+The GSA staff and Claimant shall enter a verbal and written agreement (email documentation is acceptable) confirming both parties agree with the recommended funding amount to be proposed to the GSA Board for consideration.